eduard-balamatiuc/faf-pad-ghost-hunters/README.md

     `user_id` - ID of the User that calls this endpoint in order to select symptoms from the general pool of all possible symptoms.

   - Description
-    User selects the symptoms from the list of available symptoms and receives output based on the difficulty: Easy - filters incompatible ghosts and symptoms, Medium - filters incompatible symptoms, Hard - no filtering is applied.
+    User selects the symptoms from the list of available symptoms and receives output based on the difficulty: Easy - filters ghosts that match at least two of the selected symptoms, Medium - filters ghosts that match at least one of the selected symptoms, Hard - no filtering is applied.
   - Payload
     ```json
     {